php-tmdb/api/README.md

 ## Event Dispatching

-We dispatch the following events inside the library, which by using event listeners you could modify some behavior.
+We (can) dispatch the following events inside the library, which by using event listeners you could modify some behavior.

 ### Hydration

-- `Tmdb\Event\AfterHydrationEvent`
-  - Allows modification of the eventual subject returned.
-- `Tmdb\Event\BeforeHydrationEvent`
-  - Allows modification of the response data before being hydrated.
+- `Tmdb\Event\BeforeHydrationEvent`, _allows modification of the response data before being hydrated._
+    - This event will still be thrown regardless if the `event_listener_handles_hydration` option is set to false, this allows for example the logger to still produce records.
+- `Tmdb\Event\AfterHydrationEvent`, _allows modification of the eventual subject returned._

 The current implementation within the event dispatcher causes significant overhead, you might actually not want at all.